 Who can apply?

-UArctic and Danish Agency for Science Higher Education DAFSHE encourage engagement between the Kingdom of Denmark’s UArctic member institutions, and other UArctic member institutions for UArctic activities.
+UArctic and Danish Agency for Higher Education and Science (DAHES) encourage engagement between the Kingdom of Denmark’s UArctic member institutions, and other UArctic member institutions for UArctic activities.
 The main applicant has to come from an UArctic member university in Greenland, Denmark or the Faroe Islands.
 A complete and updated list of member institutions can be found on the UArctic website.
 The main applicant and project lead institution needs to be a UArctic member.

 Amount of funding

 The funding is targeted to support new cooperative projects on networking activities related to Arctic research and education, across all fields of science.
-Projects may be funded with a maximum total of 500.000 DKK.
-In total 1.5 mio.
-DKK has been allocated for this call by the DAFSHE.
+Projects may be funded with a maximum total of 500,000 DKK.
+In total 1 754 111 DKK has been allocated for this call by the DAHES.

 Funding cannot be applied retrospectively and you cannot apply for funding for activities already carried out at the time when the funding decision is made.

 Projects can have a maximum duration of two years within the timeframe September 1, 2022 to August 31, 2024.

 Priorities will be given to the projects, which fulfil the following criteria:

 1. Have a minimum of three UArctic partners (e.g. two UArctic members from The Kingdom of Denmark countries, and one UArctic member from another country).
 However, it is beneficial to have more than three countries involved (there is no limit to the maximum number of partners).
 The majority of the project partners will have to come from UArctic member organizations.
 Including partners from other Arctic organizations such as International Arctic Social Sciences Association IASSA and International Arctic Science Committee IASC and all UArctic member regions will be considered an asset (North America, Nordic countries, Russia, Asia and Europe).
 Unilateral (national) projects are ineligible for funding.